skx/sos/README.md

 Simple Object Storage, in golang
 --------------------------------

-The Simple Object Storage (SOS) is a HTTP-based object-storage system which allows files to be uploaded, and later retrieved by ID.
+The Simple Object Storage (SOS) is a HTTP-based object-storage system which allows files to be uploaded, and later retrieved.

 Files can be replicated across a number of hosts to ensure redundancy, and increased availability in the event of hardware failure.